The Group Lasso for Design of Experiments: An application of the group lasso to design of experiments

 Here, $\lambda_{1}, \dots, \lambda_{G}$ are tuning parameters.
 The problem of \eqref{eq:GroupLasso-SOCP-DOE} is a second order cone programming and can be solved by the interior point methods.
-However, the formulation of \eqref{eq:GroupLasso-SOCP-DOE} contains constraints and some specialized algorithms which solves the group lasso problem may not applicable.
+Note that the formulation of \eqref{eq:GroupLasso-SOCP-DOE} contains linear constraints and some specialized algorithms which solves the group lasso problem may not applicable.
 We can also consider the Lagrangian relaxation problem of \eqref{eq:GroupLasso-SOCP-DOE} as follows:

 where, $\kappa_{j},\, (j \in J)$ is a tuning parameter.
 The formulation of \eqref{eq:GroupLasso-Relaxation-DOE} is the same as the group lasso and thus the specialized algorithms for the group lasso is applicable.
 In particular, the solution of the problem of \eqref{eq:GroupLasso-Relaxation-DOE} does not accurately satisfy the constraints of the unbiasedness when $\kappa_{j}$'s are not so large.
 This means that, from the problem of \eqref{eq:GroupLasso-Relaxation-DOE}, we can obtain the solution when we allow confounding among the factors.
 Therefore, the formulation of \eqref{eq:GroupLasso-Relaxation-DOE} works even when the number of the elements of $J$ is larger than $G$ or the number of non-zero $\Bbeta_{I_{g}}$'s.